themindfulbit/td/_content/1-episodes/2014-02-28-068-microphones-and-headphones.md

 > {{ theme:partial src="aside-header" voice="gabe" text="You Already Have Them" }}
 >
-> Apple definitely improved their ear bud design with the latest iteration.
-The new design is comfortable for some and down-right painful for others.
+> Apple definitely improved their earbud design with the latest iteration.
+The new shape is comfortable for some and down-right painful for others.
 Personally, I like them but I think they are too expensive.
 They audio quality is good enough for listening to podcasts but is pretty rubbish for music.
 >
 > The microphone in the Apple ear buds does a pretty good job of isolating outside noise on a call or when doing dictation.
 However, the audio fidelity is terrible.
 >